satya-das/cib/examples/060-simple-interface-class/README.md

 ```

-This example is to capture the full complexity that can happen with interface classes.
+This example is just to demonstrate how CIB architecture allows library to call functions implemented by client in an ABI compatible and stable way.
-`A::SetInterface()` when called by client will receive the object defined by client that implements `Interface1`.
+When `A::UseInterface()` is called will receive an object defined by client that implements `Interface`.
-When library calls virtual function of this object then client defined function should be called.
+When library calls virtual function of this object then function defined by client should be called.
 And that should happen in ABI compatible and stable way.
-In this example library makes multiple polymorphic calls.
-I have done it this way because this is also automated test of CIB and it tests all scenario.

 Let's see what the client code is:
 ```c++